Workforce Analytics is a necessity today for HR to play a strategic role

 On the other axis, you would find their antonyms – ‘people oriented’ captains who care as much about the crew as they worry about the ship.
 These folks ensure that good work- late work notwithstanding, the employees should not be encumbered with overtime or a bad chair or a sloppy coffee when at work.
 This epitome of ‘generous and compassionate’ leadership can too go on an extreme here though.

-That’s an outcome that some software systems and automated HR probably tried to eschew at the onset.
-From payroll to leave management to the very appraisal tracking, HCM modules got better every year in avoiding lenient leakages and in freezing task-orientation obsession into a technology cube.
+That’s an outcome that some software systems and automated HR analytics probably tried to eschew at the onset.
+From payroll solutions to leave management to the very appraisal tracking, HCM modules got better every year in avoiding lenient leakages and in freezing task-orientation obsession into a technology cube.

 The slippery Y axis can indeed be balanced with all the task-orientation a leader wants to adhere to on the X counterpart.
 The word is – Analytics and new HCM capabilities.